-What is marijuana?
+What is Cannabis?

-What is hemp?
+What is Marijuana?

-What is cannabis?
+What is Hemp?

 At Altmed, we bring to you inspiring stories from the frontiers of our rapidly-changing industry.
 Each week we further the discussion around natural and alternative medicinal solutions.
 Subscribe now!